ASU Parental Leave Policy

 - If the employee fails to return to work after the expiration of this leave and/or any other authorized leave period (e.g., Family Leave, Extended Leave of Absence or Health-Related Leave) or returns to work but fails to remain for at least 30 days, the employee agrees to reimburse ASU the salary paid under this policy.
 ASU will excuse reimbursement where the failure to return is due to the continuation, recurrence, or onset of a serious health condition of the employee or the child which would otherwise entitle the employee to leave under FMLA; or other circumstances beyond the employee's control.

-- For tenure-track/tenured faculty, department chairs and deans are expected to accommodate requests for temporary assignment of alternative duties for a period of up to 12 weeks beyond the six-weeks of paid leave.
-If this period ends during a semester, the temporary assignment of alternative duties will be further extended to the end of the academic semester in progress.
+- Should the period of paid parental leave end during the semester, unit chairs/directors and deans are expected to accommodate requests for temporary assignment of alternative duties to the end of the academic semester in progress for tenure-track/tenured faculty, or for the ensuing semester for those unable to take advantage of any part of the paid leave due to timing of the birth/adoption.
 Alternative duties should be designed to make it more feasible for the employee to remain on active full employment at the university following the birth of the employee's child or placement of a child for adoption.
 Also, any reduction in teaching is not to be made up at a later date.

 - For faculty and academic professionals on probationary appointments, use of parental leave under this policy shall be considered good cause for extending the probationary period under ACD 506-03 and 507-05.